 5. Click the arrow at the bottom of the screen

 Monday Mile with a Mission:

-During the month of April we teamed up with several student organizations to create Monday Miles with a Mission and support our campus.
+During April 2019, we teamed up with several student organizations to create Monday Miles with a Mission and support campus.
 Monday Miles with a Mission add a spin on the typical Monday Mile by evoking a sense of purpose and pride among the participants.
 Students chose to come together to represent their organization, spread awareness for their cause, meet new people, and connect with each other, all while walking for their health!
 Check out a few of our Monday Miles with a Mission below.
-If you’re interested in leading a themed Monday Mile, or have your own Mission you’d like to share, contact Program Coordinator Mary Kate Lee: email@example.com.
+If you’re interested in leading a themed Monday Mile, or have your own Mission you’d like to share, contact Program Coordinator Mary Kate Lee: firstname.lastname@example.org.
 Check out our undergraduate involvement page for more programs and activities.